data-science-infinity/data-science-infinity.github.io/_posts/2024-03-08-association-rule-learning.md

 From there we will recommend applying this same logic to all other categories, as well as potentially across the full-product range.

-We will also propose the build of the "Keyword Search Engine" which will help Category Managers extract and utilise the insights held within the data.
+We will also propose the build of the "Keyword Search Engine" which will help Category Managers extract and utilize the insights held within the data.

 <br>
 <br>